Design and Technology

 - Hospitality and Catering.

-For further information on the Key Stage 3 and 4 Design & Technology curriculum, please contact Mrs J Collins, Head of Design and Technology Department.
+For further information on the Key Stage 3 and 4 Design & Technology curriculum, please contact Mr Chris Smith, Head of Design and Technology Department.